• Skip to primary navigation

 Also, I came up with this recipe because I had some frozen strawberries in my freezer and I wanted to make some sort of sweet, baked good with them.
 I also had some lemons that needed to be used up as well.
 So, I created this recipe!

-What do Sourdough Baked Donuts Taste Like?
+What do Sourdough Donuts with Strawberry Lemonade Taste Like?

 It certainly depends on the recipe, but these particular donuts, strawberry lemonade, taste light and sweet with a bit of a tang to it.
 Also, these donuts are delicious year-round, but I think they are especially good in the Spring and Summer.